charlesdlrsa/dev_log_tournees_infirmiers/README.md

 ## Collaborative school project

 Nursissimo is a software for nurses' offices.
-It allows the nurses' offices to register patients in the database easily, to make appointments, and to quickly visualize the different nurses timetable depending on the day.
-Nursissimo also allows nurses to check their daily planning, the different appointments and the tips between these appointments.
+It allows the offices to easily register patients and nurses in their database, to schedule appointments, and to quickly visualize the different nurses schedules depending on the day.
+Nursissimo applciation also allows nurses to check their daily planning, the different appointments and the journeys between these appointments.
 Moreover, they also can also report their days off.

 <br/>